mossbanay/Psychology-3-4/Questions/Chapter1.md

 As non-standardised instructions and procedures can have a measureable influence on the DV, they become confounding variables if introduced into a study.

 # Learning Activity 1.10 q1-5a

+#### What are random sampling, stratified sampling and random-stratified sampling?
+- *random sampling*: Random sampling is selecting a sample of a set size at random from a population without any consideration for the characteristics of the sample
+- *stratified sampling*: Stratified sampling involves breaking down a population into groups sharing a particular characteristic called strata.
+Participants are then sampled from each of the strata.
+- *random-stratified sampling*: Similar to stratified sampling, although the selection from each strata is random

+#### In what way is a random sample and a stratified sample alike?
+In what way are they different?
+A random sample and a stratified sample both contain the same sample size, however a stratified sample shares the same proportion of each strata as the total population.

+---

+Suppose that you are required to determine the sleep patterns (e.g. the amount of sleep of student at your school or college)

+##### Briefly describe a convenience sampling, random sampling and random-stratified sampling procedure for selecting research participants.
+- Convenience sampling - Put a poster up and accept participants who express interest
+- Random sampling - Put a poster up and record participants who express interest for a particular period.
+After applications have closed, randomly select a number of participants.
+- Stratified-random sampling - Put a poster up and record participants who express interest for a particular period.
+After applications have closed, group participants into strata (perhaps by age or year level) and then randomly select participants in the same proportions as the school or college.

+##### Explain which of the three sampling procedures would result in the more representative sample
+Stratified-random sampling is the most representative procedure to use as it constructs a sample in the same proportions as the testable population.

+##### Are any of the three procedures unnecessary for this particular research?
+Briefly explain your answer.
+The stratification of the population may not be needed for this research as there are no groups that require controlling for.

+---

+The rating of a TV show is determined by the size of the audience who watches it.
+The rating is based on data from an electronic recording device attached to a TV set in a viewer's home.
+The device automatically records which TV show is being watched and for how long.
+Viewers also indicate who in the household is watching.
+Suppose you are responsible for determing the TV ratings of the viewing audiene in Melbourne for a one-week period.

+##### Briefly describe the sampling procedure you could use to select the participants who will receive a recording device
+Break the testable population down into groups of strata, based on their age-group.
+Then, randomly select a sample from each strata in the same proportions as previous market research.

+##### Explain how your procedure would ensure a representative sample of the viewing population
+By making use of previous market research, the interest by age-group in the TV show is already known.
+This allows us to construct the most representative sample by choosing our sample for the research in the same proportions

+---

+#### Explain why each of the following research studies is likely to haev a sample bias:
+##### A survey on binge-drinking behaviour in a popular teenager's magazine
+Since the audience of a popular teenager's magazine aren't likely to be the same group that engage in binge-drinking, the result from the study will be an biased and underestimate the amount of individuals engaging in binge-drinking

+##### A television or radio call-in survey
+Those who call-in obviously show some interest in the topic and therefore my themselves be biased when compared to a population

+##### A telephone survey at 6pm on weeknights using landlines to people's homes
+This would underrepresent people who may not be home at 6pm on a weeknight and those who don't pick up or own a landline phone.

 # Learning Activity 1.12

+#### What is the main difference between participant selection and participant allocation?

+Participant selection is the process of selecting a partcipant to be part of the study, while participant allocation decides the experimental group they will be in.

+#### What is random allocation and why is it used in an experiment?

+Random allocation is the process of randomly assigning participants in the sample to an experimental group.
+It is used to minimise bias from either group.

+#### How are random allocation and random sampling different?

+Random allocation is the process of randomly allocating participants in the sample to an experimental group.
+Random sampling is the process of randomly selecting participants from a population to be in the sample

+#### What is an experimental group?
+A control group?
+- *experimental group*: The experimental group is the group in which the IV is manipulated to test the hypothesis in the experiment
+- *control group*: The control group is the group in which the IV is not changed and serves to give a baseline response which is needed in order to measure the change manipulating the IV makes

 # Learning Activity 1.14
 # Learning Activity 1.15
 # Learning Activity 1.16